 Set up a 'win/win' situation for the individual and peers

-For example, the child or adolescent can earn points or tokens for a particular behavior which the individual will use to purchase additional "minutes" towards a special activity.
+Example: The individual can earn points or tokens for a particular behavior which the individual will use to purchase additional 'minutes' towards a special activity.
 If supervised well, this can help promote positive peer interactions.
 It also may help to mend some relationships for the individual.

-(Have been used to increase spontaneous social initiations, initiate play activities, increase self-initiated speech, increase spontaneous speech in naturally occurring daily routines, teach a generalized response to questions and decrease echolalic responses (Ogletree & Oren, 2001)
+Visual cueing and response prompting have been used to increase spontaneous social initiations, initiate play activities, increase self-initiated speech, increase spontaneous speech in naturally occurring daily routines, teach a generalized response to questions and decrease echolalic responses (Ogletree & Oren, 2001).

 Basically, it involves teaching the specific skill to the individual usually within a very structured setting.
-The teacher leads this type of instruction - sometimes through modeling how to do the task.
-This may involve quite a bit of practice, review, practice, review, etc.
+The teacher leads this type of instruction, sometimes through modeling how to do the task.
+This may involve quite a bit of practice, review, etc.

 These are usually not as involved as a social narrative.
-Also, social scripts can be used as reminders or prompts for the individual to say (or demonstrate) a socially appropriate response or initiation to others.
+Social scripts can be used as reminders or prompts for the individual to say or demonstrate a socially appropriate response or initiation to others.